What is Trichotillomania?

 - Are uncomfortable in public?

-- Are you worried when it’s windy outside?
+- Are you worried about your hair when it’s windy outside?

 If you answered yes to any of those questions, this is time to face trich and seek treatment.
 Find a therapist in your area that specializes in the treatments of BFRB mentioned above (HRT and ComB) and schedule your first appointment.
 Please don’t let the embarrassment stand in your way!